 - i) This study is undertaken by Alan Stratford and Associates Limited in conjunction with ARC Airport Retail Consultants.
-Undertaken on behalf of the Commission for Aviation Regulation (CAR), it provides an assessment of potential commercial revenue at Dublin Airport over the period 2005-2014. - ii) This second version of our Final Report takes account of comments received from the Commission for Aviation Regulation, the Dublin Airport Authority and other interested parties following publication of an earlier version of the Final Report (or the Executive Summary) as part of the Commission's Draft Determination of the Maximum Levels of Airport Charges at Dublin Airport. - iii) Commercial revenue at Dublin Airport comprises retail income from its own DAA's shops and other retail concessionaires, property income, car parking revenue and income from operating concessionaire and rentals.
-Of these, the most significant component is retail income which currently represents some 43% of all commercial revenue. - Our analysis is based on a combination of recent trends in commercial iv) revenue at Dublin and at UK and international airports.
+Undertaken on behalf of the Commission for Aviation Regulation (CAR), it provides an assessment of potential commercial revenue at Dublin Airport over the period 2005-2014. - ii) Commercial revenue at Dublin Airport comprises retail income from its own DAA's shops and other retail concessionaires, property income, car parking revenue and income from operating concessionaire and rentals.
+Of these, the most significant component is retail income which currently represents some 43% of all commercial revenue. - iii) Our analysis is based on a combination of recent trends in commercial revenue at Dublin and at UK and international airports.
 To facilitate comparison these have been made on a 'per passenger' basis using constant 2005 price levels.
 Our forecasting methodology is based on the correlation between passenger growth and average commercial revenue per passenger (ie the annual percentage increase for each category of commercial revenue is taken as a fixed proportion of the annual passenger growth).
-There are, however, specific adjustments that need to be taken into account for particular factors (eg planned increases in the available retailing/F&B space per passenger, the impact of an additional pier and a second terminal etc).
-Whilst our commercial revenue forecasts are broadly based on DAA's proposed capital expenditure programme for Dublin Airport published in May 2005, it is recognised that this is subject to change, so the projections should be considered as realisable targets given the future commercial operation of the airport as a whole. . - v) Dublin Airport's own shops occupy just under one half of all retail space in its passenger terminal.
-Due to the relative importance of duty free shopping, their net income per sq metre of floor space is significantly higher than other non-DAA operated retail concessions and food and beverage outlets in the terminal. - vi) In the past three years, the revenue from both duty free and tax paid shopping has been influenced by external competition from other airports and from the high street.
-The sales of certain product areas eg tobacco, photographic film and traditional products such as crystal have declined as a result of changes in customer demand although gross margins have risen slightly.
-The DAA's own outlets have a particular focus on 'Irish branded' gifts although they have not expanded into high margin 'high tech' products such as digital cameras, portable CD players, i-Pods etc. A further factor is that, due to increased queuing times at check-in and at security, passengers have less time for shopping activities.
+There are, however, specific adjustments that need to be taken into account for particular factors (eg planned increases in the available retailing/F&B space per passenger, the impact of a second terminal etc).
+The projections are based on DAA's proposed capital expenditure programme for Dublin Airport supplied to us in April 2005 and include an assumption that a second terminal operated by the DAA would open in 2010. - iv) Dublin Airport's own shops occupy just under one half of all retail space in its passenger terminal.
+Due to the relative importance of duty free shopping, their net income per sq metre of floor space is significantly higher than other non-DAA operated retail concessions and food and beverage outlets in the terminal. - v) In the past three years, the revenue from both duty free and tax paid shopping has been influenced by external competition from other airports and from the high street.
+The sales of certain product areas eg tobacco, photographic film and traditional products such as crystal have declined as a result of changes in customer demand - although gross margins have risen slightly.
+The DAA's own outlets have a particular focus on 'Irish branded' gifts - although they have not expanded into high margin 'high tech' products such as digital cameras, portable CD players, i-Pods etc. A further factor is that, due to increased queuing times at check-in and at security, passengers have less time for shopping activities. - vi) Our benchmarking analysis reveals that Dublin has proportionately less retail space per passenger than other international airports.
+This is compounded by the high proportion of space allocated to food and beverage offers, particularly on the landside mezzanine floor.
+Whilst this does also act as an overflow for the main departure concourse, the net income per sq metre from F&B activities is substantially below that of retail shopping.